 Does InboxPolicy Have a Free Plan?

 No. InboxPolicy has no free plan and no free tier, a deliberate choice since free tiers attract list-cleaning abuse.
 The $0.01 per-call x402 price is the trial itself, no account or API key required.
-What's always free: cache hits within 72 hours, malformed-email rejection, and idempotent retries, each billed at 0 credits.
+Eligible eligible cache hits for the same normalized address and strictness within 72 hours when force_refresh is false and malformed-email rejection can cost 0 credits.
+API-key replay is separate and limited to the idempotency record TTL; x402 has no replay wrapper.

 Why doesn't InboxPolicy have a free tier?